Arsenic(III) telluride

-Arsenic(III) telluride is an inorganic compound with the chemical formula As2Te3.
+Arsenic(III) telluride is an inorganic compound of arsenic and tellurium with the chemical formula As2Te3.
 It exists in two forms, the monoclinic α phase which transforms under high pressure to a rhombohedral β phase.
 The compound is a semiconductor, with most current carried by holes.
 Arsenic telluride has been examined for its use in nonlinear optics.

 Molecular and crystal structure

 Arsenic(III) telluride is a bulk form of group 15 sesquichalcogenides which form chains of As2Te3 molecules that are eventually stacked on top of each other and held together by weak Van der Waals forces.
 This stacking of long branches of As2Te3 molecules gives arsenic(III) telluride an amorphous crystalline structure that can be found in the ɑ-As2Te3 and β-As2Te3 configurations at different pressures.
 At ambient pressure, ɑ-As2Te3 yields a monoclinic structure with low thermoelectric properties; however, when placed in high pressure environments, ɑ-As2Te3 transforms into the β-As2Te3 configuration that has a rhombohedral R3m space group with high thermoelectric properties.